mappls-api/mappls-rest-apis/mappls-poi-along-the-route-api/readme.md

 2. `category` {string} The POI category code to be searched.
 Only one category input supported by default.
 API does have the capability to search across multiple categories  simultaneously (`PREMIUM` Offering).
 To access multiple category search, please contact [API Support](mailto:apisupport@mappls.com).

 ### Optional Parameters
-3. `sort` (valueless): Gets the sorted POIs along route.
+3. `sort` (valueless): Gets the sorted POIs along route as per distance from the origin in meters.
 4. `geometries` (string): Type of geometry encoding, accepted values are `polyline5`, `polyline6`, and `base64`.
 Default value is `polyline5`.
-5. `buffer` (number): Buffer of the road.
+5. `buffer` (number): Buffer of the road in meters.
 Minimum value is `25`, maximum is `1000` and default is `25`.
 6. `page` (number): Used for pagination.
 By default, a request returns maximum `10` results and to get the next `10` or so on pass the page value accordingly.
 Default is 1.

 ### Important Note
 1. When using POST method, the parameters are sent as `multipart/form-data`
 2. The length of polyline as input is limited as of now.
-The API can take in polyline of length not more than 30 kms long.
+The API can take in polyline of length not more than 30 kms long. (`PREMIUM` Offering).
+To access search along larger distances, please contact [API Support](mailto:apisupport@mappls.com).

 ## Response Type